Clonmel Show & Agricultural Society Bursary Scheme

 2. The total bursary fund will be a maximum of 15,000 euro in any one year.

-3. The number of bursaries awarded will be at the discretion of the Bursary committee .
+3. The number of bursaries awarded will be at the discretion of the Bursary adjudicators, subject to the approval of the Show Committee.

-4. Applications for consideration will be forwarded to and considered by a Bursary Committee, comprising a panel of judges which is completely independent of the Clonmel Show committee.
-The Bursary Committee will assess applications under the following criteria:
+4. Applications for consideration will be forwarded to and considered by a Bursary Adjudicators, comprising a panel of judges which is completely independent of the Clonmel Show committee.
+The Bursary Adjudicators will assess applications under the following criteria:

 o Quality of the applicant